eharris99/problemset3/inheritance.md

 ###Inheritance is when you create a parent class (like Person or Shape) and then create multiple child classes that inherit methods from the parent.

 ### The child class (like its parent) is created by going File-> New -> File -> Cocoa Touch Class and then naming it, and choosing to make it a subclass.
 The first class has to be a subclass of NSObject.
-After that new classes can be subclasses of the object created by the program, like Person or Shape.
+After that new classes can be subclasses of the class you created, like Person or Shape.

 ### The child can override the parent by putting a new implementation inside an old method name.
 Or it can continue to use the parent's method by using the super class